Originally Published: October 21, 2011 - Last Updated / Reviewed On: May 28, 2014

 - Is anyone borrowing your clothing?
 Try to avoid lending out or borrowing others' clothing until you certain your system has cleared the bacteria.

 - Sometimes, in-grown hairs can become infected.
 Have you noticed whether or not you have in-grown hairs in your armpits?
 If so, try wearing looser clothing and try varying the type of razor and the type of shaving cream or shave gel you are using.

-Again, if none of these strategies help you, consider making another appointment with your health care provider (which you can do through Open Communicator if you are a Columbia student) to make sure there are no other causes of your irritation or to see if antibiotics may be an option.
+Again, if none of these strategies help you, consider making another appointment with your health care provider (which you can do by contacting Medical Services on the Morningside campus or the Student Health Service on the Medical Center campus if you are a Columbia student) to make sure there are no other causes of your irritation or to see if antibiotics may be an option.